 – 3% RDI of thiamin

 – 2% RDI of niacin

 – 54 milligrams phosphorous (5% RDI)

 As mentioned at the beginning, beets also contain inorganic nitrates and pigments, both of which come with innumerous health benefits.

 10 Health Benefits of Beetroot

-Nitrate which gets converted to nitric oxide in our bodies to provide us with long lasting energy.
-A study by the University of Exeter, UK found that beetroot juice enhanced cardiovascular health and exercise performance.
-In another study they investigated the positive effects of beetroot juice and showed that having 500ml of beetroot juice 3 hours before training or competition improves exercise performance and reduces oxygen usage.
+The University of Exeter, UK found that beetroot juice enhanced cardiovascular health and exercise performance.
+In another study, they showed that having 500 milliliters of beetroot juice just 3 hours before training or competition improves exercise performance and reduces oxygen usage (2).

 Beetroot increases energy and stamina by reducing the amount of oxygen needed by blood vessels and muscles by widening the blood vessels and allowing the oxygen available to flow easily.
 This means you can feel energized to get everything done in your day and have longer training sessions.

 By relaxing and dilating blood vessels, the nitrates in beets can also help lower blood pressure.